 - 1. Priorities for European Statistics.
-Priorities for European Statistics are set at an ESS level taking burden on respondents into account. - 2.
+Priorities for European Statistics are set at ESS level taking burden on respondents into account. - 2.
 Verification of the response burden and level of details.
 Analysis of EU regulations on European statistics is undertaken in order to verify the response burden and level of details of variables foreseen by the regulations. - 3.
 Assessment of the statistical work programme.
 The content of the statistical work programme is assessed to eliminate duplication or redundancy across the statistical authority.

 - 4. Analysis of the needs of statistical information.
-European and national needs of statistical information and level of detail by domain are analyzed in the Specify Needs phase of the statistical business process. - 5.
+European and national needs of statistical information and level of detail by domain are analysed. - 5.
 Measurement of response burden.
-Response burden is measured periodically. - 6.
+Response burden is measured regularly and in a standardised way. - 6.
 Justification of each collected variable.
-Each collected variable is duly justified. - Consideration of alternative data sources.
-To minimize data collection there is explicit consideration of alternative data sources, including the availability and suitability of existing survey and administrative data.
+Each collected variable is duly justified.